Article

 February 8, 2024

-Several businesspeople seeing a guiding North Star represent a brand purpose statement.
+Several business people seeing a guiding North Star represent a brand purpose statement.

 During the pandemic, a podcaster asked Simon Sinek whether people should change their purpose when times get tough.
 Simon responded that one's purpose should remain unchanged as it serves as a guiding North Star, while the how and what can be adjusted to adapt to changing conditions.
 Remaining true to his principles, Sinek, the author of "Start With Why”, shifted from giving $150,000 per hour keynote speeches to delivering his content through online training courses when conferences were no longer feasible during COVID.
 If you agree with Sinek's premise that people don't buy what you do, but rather why you do it, the next question is how to write a purpose statement.